-Faculty research is wide-ranging and include work on fiscal and monetary policy in the United States, economic impacts of river restock, labor market developments in China, the empirical relationship between urbanization and economic growth, and the impact of soda taxes on obesity.
+Faculty research is wide-ranging and has included work on fiscal and monetary policy in the United States, economic impacts of river restock, labor market developments in China, the empirical relationship between urbanization and economic growth, and the impact of soda taxes on obesity.
 Faculty members bring this variety of intellectual interests into their classrooms.

-Many graduates begin their post-Bates careers working for firms such as Analysis Group/Economics, Arthur D. Little, DRI, Morgan Stanley, Merrill Lynch, Nation Economic Research Associates, and The Urban Institute, as well as for government organizations such as the Federal Reserve System.
+Many graduates begin their post-Bates careers working for firms such as Analysis Group/Economics, Arthur D. Little, DRI, Morgan Stanley, Merrill Lynch, National Economic Research Associates, and The Urban Institute, as well as for government organizations such as the Federal Reserve System.

 The economics major at Bates is unusual in two respects.